 Our team has significant experience in cell processing and commercial-scale cellular therapy manufacturing.
 We have developed and are implementing a detailed plan for more cost efficient and scalable manufacturing of our gene therapies.
 In contrast to a number of other gene therapy companies that have not developed their commercial scale plans from the outset, we have executed on our plans to move to a closed suspension bioreactor system for vector production, as well as a closed, automated system for manufacturing our gene therapy product.
-Our move to a closed, automated manufacturing system was completed in 2019 as part of implementing upgrades from our plato platform, and the fourth and fifth patients in our ongoing FAB-GT clinical trial of AVR-RD-01 and the first patient in our ongoing Guard1 clinical trial of AVR-RD-02 were each dosed using this system.
-We believe our plato platform features the first automated, closed manufacturing system in CD34+gene therapy.
+Our move to a closed, automated manufacturing system was completed in 2019 as part of implementing upgrades from our plato platform, and six patients in our now halted FAB-GT clinical trial of AVR-RD-01 and the first three patients in our ongoing Guard1 clinical trial of AVR-RD-02 were each dosed using this system.